Subhaaaash/ESP-NOW_Rover/README.md

 Upload the transmitter_v1.ino to the transmitter esp32 and receiver_v1.ino to the rover esp32.

-Change the motor pins in the receiver_v1.ino code according to your motor connections connections.
+Change the motor pins in the receiver_v1.ino code according to your motor connections.